It takes a village to raise a kid – parents alone can’t do it.

 Collective Innovation is a process that harnesses the diverse and untapped human, social, and economic capital from distributed networks to discover, evaluate, and implement new ideas.
 Open, ubiquitous, socio-technical systems support collective innovation affording greater speed and deeper and broader participation than was imaginable even a decade ago.

 Theoretically, I draw from on my academic training in social psychology, organizational behavior, design, learning sciences, and social computing.
 Practically, I draw from my professional experience as a designer and community leader.

-As the Charles Deering McCormick Professor of Teaching Excellence and Associate Professor at Northwestern University, Founder of Design for America, Founder and Co-director of the Center for Human Computer Interaction and Design, and Founder and Co-director of the Delta Lab, Northwestern first Design Research Lab, I build, study, and write about technology, design, and innovation.
+As Associate Professor in the departments of Mechanical Engineering and Communication Studies at Northwestern University, Faculty Founder of Design for America, Founder and Co-director of the Center for Human Computer Interaction + Design, and Founder and Co-director of the Delta Lab, I build, study, and write about technology, design, and innovation.
 As an alum of Northwestern’s Public Voices Fellowship, I committed to sharing work from under represented thinkers to help shape the important conversations of our age.